rixiobarrios/react-hooks/README.md

 ## Hooks Introduction

 React is a great framework.
-It is relatively easy to learn, it has given front- end developers more fluid control, and it might even be a tad fun.
+It is relatively easy to learn, it has given front end developers more fluid control, and it might even be a tad fun.
 It is pretty new in terms of web development however so you should expect to hear about new additions to the technology as it gets a larger user base and pain points are